JoeProAI/Followlytics/LEGAL_COMPLIANCE.md

 - We're an API customer (like using Stripe)

 ### 4. Business Necessity
-- Twitter Enterprise API: $42,000/month (prohibitively expensive)
+- X Enterprise API: $42,000/month (prohibitively expensive)
 - SMBs need affordable access to public data
 - We democratize access to publicly available information